abdulhairawandev/abdulhairawandev/README.md

 <h3>👋 <b>Hello!</b></h3>
 <hr />
 <p>
-  Software engineer with 5+ years of experience.
-Worked for innovative startups, large enterprise products, and award-winning agencies.
-Familiar with both remote and in-office roles.
-Always seeking to take ownership of the project and deliver faster than expected.
-Comfortable with web, mobile, and API development.
+  Software engineer with over 5 years of experience.
+I have contributed to innovative startups, large enterprise products, and award-winning agencies.
+Proficient in both remote and in-office roles, I consistently take ownership of projects and deliver results ahead of schedule.
+Skilled in web, mobile, and API development.
 </p>

 <h3>🛠️ Technologies & Tools</h3>